sasha-sasha2018/esanjo-way/content/people-ops/our-recruitment-process.md

 Even candidates with absolutely no work experience should have some idea of how much the job pays when they apply.
 If nothing else they should at least know how much they need to survive.

 We do not reveal our remuneration scales or budgets to candidates.
 The purpose of this question is not to negotiate but to find out exactly how much the candidate really wants.
 It also lets us know how the candidates value themselves given their skills, training and experience.

+The amount we are looking for is the amount that the candidate wants to take home at the end of the month.
+Esanjo offers a consultancy contract and a fee in USD.
+There are no additions and no deductions to the amount offered.
+It is important that candidates are aware of this before they answer.
+Some locations split remuneration into various allowances and incentives, as in Sri Lanka for example.
+Don’t forget to explain our contract.

+Find out how much candidates presently get.
+Again it helps us understand how they value themselves; present remuneration vs. expectation.

 Remote working experience